aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

     pip install -t python requests
     ```
     - Now, zip the contents of of file within the folder and name is layers.zip using : `zip -r12 layers.zip python`
-  - Now that you have created the layers.zip file with r12 (aka runtime python 3.12 version), you should be able to upload this to your lambda function for leveraging in the stylist application.
+  - Now that you have created the layers.zip file with r12 (aka runtime python 3.12 version), you should be able to upload this zip file and attach as a layer to your lambda function for leveraging in the stylist application.
+  - **Custom Layer upload steps**:
+    - Open the [Layers page](https://console.aws.amazon.com/lambda/home#/layers) of the Lambda console.
+    - Choose Create layer.
+    - Under Layer configuration, for Name, enter a unique name for your layer.
+    - (Optional) For Description, enter a description for your layer.
+    - Layer upload: To upload a .zip file from your computer that you just created, choose Upload a .zip file.
+Then, choose `Upload` to select your local `.zip` file.
+    - Select the `Compatible runtimes` as `python3.12`, keeping other options unchanged.
+    - Click on `Create` to create this layer.

 - **Attaching a layer to lambda function**
   - In order to add a layer to a function (console), following the below steps: